Nazmussakib247/Gits-and-Glory/README.md

   Techniques for undoing changes, using `reset`, `revert`, and `checkout`.

 - **`07_Recovery`**
-  Covers Git’s safety mechanisms like reflog and how to recover lost work.
+  Git’s safety mechanisms like reflog and how to recover lost work.

 ---